Beclometasone propionate, formoterol fumarate dihydrate.

 Clinical Trials Experience in asthma patients:

 The safety of Foster NEXThaler was assessed in active- and placebo-controlled clinical trials in which 719 patients aged 12 and older with asthma of varying severity were exposed to the drug.
-The incidence of adverse reactions in the table below relates to asthmatic patients aged 12 years and older and is based upon the safety findings of two pivotal clinical trials where Foster NEXThaler was administered at the doses recommended in this SmPC for a period of 8-12 weeks.
+The incidence of adverse reactions in the table as follows relates to asthmatic patients aged 12 years and older and is based upon the safety findings of two pivotal clinical trials where Foster NEXThaler was administered at the doses recommended in this SmPC for a period of 8-12 weeks.
 No psychiatric disorders were observed in the clinical trials with Foster NEXThaler but they are included in the table as a potential class-effect of inhaled corticosteroids.

 Undesirable effects which have been associated with beclometasone dipropionate and formoterol administered as a fixed combination (Foster NEXThaler) are given as follows, listed by system organ class.
 Frequencies are defined as: very common ( 1/10), common ( 1/100 to <1/10), uncommon ( 1/1,000 to <1/100), rare ( 1/10,000 to < 1/1,000) and very rare (<1/10,000), not known (cannot be estimated from the available data).
 (See table.)